Nismit/Style-guide/README.md

 - DO NOT USE ID SELECTOR(S)
 - Use 2 spaces for indentation
-- Use BEM naming convention for class name
+- Use BEM + SMACSS naming convention for class name
 - Put a space between class selector(s) and opening brace `{`
 - Put a space after `:` in properties
 - Put closing brace `}` on a new line